To avoid some common errors in your clients' billing, you need to understand some core concepts; Income, Cashflow, Credits and Refunds.

 From the billing section in the client's account, expand the invoice you would like to pay.

-On the right, you will see the option to 'Add Payment.'
+On the right, you will see the option to 'Make a Payment.'
 Clicking on this link will let you pay the client's invoice and the payment will automatically be reconciled with the invoice.

-We understand that billing your clients properly is important.
-If you have any questions about these procedures, please do not hesitate to contact our support team.
+We understand the importance of properly billing your clients.
+If you have any questions, please do not hesitate to contact our support team.